Nelson Riddle: Legacy

-Following Riddle's death, his last three arrangements for Ronstadt's For Sentimental Reasons album were conducted by Terry Woodson; the album was released in 1986.
+Following Riddle's death, his last three arrangements for Linda Ronstadt's For Sentimental Reasons album were conducted by Terry Woodson; the album was released in 1986.
 In February 1986, Riddle's youngest son Christopher, himself an accomplished bass trombonist, assumed the leadership of his father's orchestra.

 Following the death of Riddle's second wife Naomi in 1998, proceeds from the sale of the Riddle home in Bel Air were used to establish a Nelson Riddle Endowed Chair and library at the University of Arizona, which officially opened in 2001.
 The opening showcased a gala concert of Riddle's works, with Ronstadt as a featured guest performer.

 In 2000, Erich Kunzel and the Cincinnati Pops released a Nelson Riddle tribute album on Telarc Records titled Route 66: That Nelson Riddle Sound.
 The album showcased expanded orchestral adaptations of the original arrangements provided by the Nelson Riddle Archives, and was presented in a state-of-the-art digital recording that was among the first titles to be released on multi-channel SACD.

+In November 2025, it was announced that an arrangement by Nelson Riddle of the song How did she look? - written by Harold Arlen and Johnny Mercer - was nominated for a Grammy Award for Best Arrangement, Instruments and Vocals, performed by Seth MacFarlane.
+The version by Seth MacFarlane was originally arranged by Nelson Riddle for Frank Sinatra's intended album "Only the Lonely," but the song was ultimately not used on that album.
+It is Riddle's first Grammy nomination in 40 years.